 When you create a workflow, you can edit the Title and Description near the top.
 We also present some helpful information — the workflow's author, the current version, and visibility state of the code and data, and when the workflow was last updated:

-All workflow steps are public.
-The data you send to a workflow, or logs you generate, are private.
+All workflow code is private by default.
+The data you send to a workflow, or logs you generate, is also private.

 Please see our docs on public workflows for more information about workflow visibility and privacy.

-We hope that the workflows you write are helpful for many other people.
-If you've written a workflow to send all Stripe transaction data to a Redshift data warehouse, someone else will probably want to use your workflow to solve that same use case.
+We hope that the workflows you write are helpful for others.
+If you've written a workflow to send all Stripe transaction data to a Redshift data warehouse, for example, someone else will probably want to use your workflow to solve that same use case.

-If you've used Github, you can think of the workflow as a unique, public repository.
-It's code that anyone can view and fork for their own use.
+If you've used Github, you can think of each workflow as a unique, public repository.
+It's code that anyone can view and copy for their own use.

-On Pipedream, anyone can find a public workflow, fork it, and run it, modifying any of the steps within the workflow to make it work for their use case.
+On Pipedream, anyone can find a public workflow, copy it, and run it, modifying any of the steps within the workflow to make it work for their use case.